 Addicts also tend to use violence and aggression as a way to further their addiction.
 For instance, an addict may turn to mugging or robbery, sometimes with violence, to get money to purchase their drug of choice.
 Others may become aggressive when confronted with their addiction and asked to change or do something about it.
 This is a defense mechanism to avoid dealing with their addiction at that time.

 On the other hand, some suppress their negative emotions such as anger or frustration.
 These people may turn to drugs or alcohol to seek an escape from these feelings, only to end up becoming aggressive and violent as these substances impair their self-control.

-It is important to note that those who abuse drugs are not only aggressive towards others but also to themselves.
+It is important to note that those who abuse drugs are not only aggressive toward others but also to themselves.
 There are plenty of documented cases where addicts get into fights or even attempt suicide as a result of their addiction.